HlexNC/DiaPredictor/README.md

  - In-Depth Code Description: https://github.com/FaresM7/DiaPredictor/-/wikis/Code-Explanation

 22. **Screencast of Project**:
     A video was created showcasing the app’s features, including data analysis and chatbot interactions, and uploaded to the repository for demonstration.
+It is uploaded with the other files in the repository.

 ## Work done